newmimshen/13-sun-daily-islamic-firefox-theme/Readme.md

 - i tested if in manifest.json file, i put file names randomly what happens, it was amazing because i figured out i have to put them in order of their definition, i mean i had to reference variables first, then functions and at the end i call them in index.js file.

-## Plans for next versions
-* [ ] for version 2, i plan to add images of Harameyn(shrines) of each suns for when the browser is inactive, but this is a challenge as i mentioned it before. i hope i do it

 ## Techs used in this project
 1. photoshop: to resize images
 2. functional base programming